 George’s edits in rl/so:

-(4) Except as provided in sections (5) and (6), the owner or operator must conduct an air quality analysis in compliance with OAR 340-225-0030 and 340-225-0040, of the total impacts from the proposed new emissions and offsets that demonstrates either:
+(4) Except as provided in sections (5) and (6), the owner or operator must conduct an air quality analysis of the total impacts from the proposed new emissions as specified in subsections (a) through (d):

+(a) The air quality analysis must comply with OAR 340-225-0030 and 340-225-0040;

+(b) The air quality analysis must use a uniform receptor grid over the entire modeled area for the analyses required in subsections (c) and (d), except that different grid spacing may be approved for the analyses in subsections (c) and (d);

-(a) The offsets obtained result in a reduction in concentrations at a majority of modeled receptors; and
+(c) Demonstrate that the offsets obtained result in a reduction in concentrations at a majority of modeled receptors within the entire designated area; and

+(d) Comply with paragraph (A) or paragraphs (B) and (C):

-(b)(A) The impacts from the emission increases above the source’s netting basis are less than the Class II SIL at all receptors within the designated area; or
+(A) Using a single-source analysis, demonstrate that the impacts from the emission increases above the source’s netting basis are less than the Class II SIL at all receptors within the designated area; or

-(B) The impacts from the emission increases above the source’s netting basis are less than the Class II SIL at an average of receptors within an area as designated by DEQ representing a neighborhood scale, as specified in 40 CFR part 58, Appendix D, a reasonably homogeneous urban area with dimensions of a few kilometers that represent air quality where people commonly live and work in a representative neighborhood, centered on the DEQ approved ambient monitoring sites; and
+(B) Using a single-source analysis, demonstrate that the impacts from the emission increases above the source’s netting basis are less than the Class II SIL at an average of receptors within an area designated by DEQ as representing a neighborhood scale, as specified in 40 CFR part 58, Appendix D, a reasonably homogeneous urban area with dimensions of a few kilometers that represent air quality where people commonly live and work in a representative neighborhood, centered on the DEQ approved ambient monitoring sites; and

-(C) The impacts of the emission increases above the source’s netting basis, plus the impacts of emission increases or decreases since the date of the current area designation of all other sources within the designated area or having a significant impact on the designated area are less than 10 percent of the AAQS at all receptors within the designated area, determined as follows:
+(C) Demonstrate that the impacts of the emission increases above the source’s netting basis, plus the impacts of emission increases or decreases since the date of the current area designation of all other sources within the designated area or having a significant impact on the designated area, are less than 10 percent of the AAQS at all receptors within the designated area, determined as follows:

-(i) Use a uniform receptor grid for the entire designated area;

-(ii) Subtract the priority source offsets from the new or modified source’s emission increase if the priority sources identified are area sources.
+(i) Subtract priority source offsets from the new or modified source’s emission increase if the priority sources are area sources.
 Area source emissions are spatially distributed emissions that can be generated from activities such as, but not limited to, residential wood heating, unpaved road dust, and non-road mobile sources;

-(iii) If the source’s emissions are not offset 100 percent by area sources that are identified as priority sources, conduct dispersion modeling of the source’s remaining emission increases after subtracting the priority source offsets specified in subparagraph (ii); and in addition, model all other sources with emission increases or decreases in or impacting the designated area since the date the area was designated, including offsets used for the proposed project, but excluding offsets from priority sources; and
+(ii) If the source’s emissions are not offset 100 percent by priority sources that are area sources, conduct dispersion modeling of the source’s remaining emission increases after subtracting any priority source offsets allowed in subparagraph (i); and in addition, model all other sources with emission increases or decreases in or impacting the designated area since the date the area was designated, including offsets used for the proposed project, but excluding offsets from priority sources that are area sources; and

-(iv) If the source’s emissions are offset 100 percent by area sources that are identified as priority sources, no further analysis is required.
+(iii) If the source’s emissions are offset 100 percent by priority sources that are area sources, no further analysis is required.